Nebucatnetzer/dot_files/README.md

-# config_files
+# dot files

-This repository contains backups of my various backups.
+This repository contains backups of my various dot files and custom scripts.
 I use stow to link the config files to their intended place.

 In addition I use various scripts to restore specific configurations.